 Nobody’s perfect, and neither is shipping, so don’t sweat it!
 What’s important is that we make whatever changes we can to create as little waste, pollution, and environmental damage as possible.
 It’s not easy, but with some small steps you can take for your business, you can start making a big impact.

 Minimize Package Sizing

 Let’s start with the easiest way to ship in an eco-friendly way — ship small.
 Now, this isn’t to say that you shouldn’t ship larger packages.
 The idea here is to make sure that your package is as fitted to the contents as possible.
 This optimizes your package size to save money on shipping, eliminates the need for extra packing materials, and minimizes the amount of space your shipments take during transport.
 Basically, only take the room you need on whatever plane, train, boat, or giant bird your packages are being transported on.
 That way you aren’t wasting space that could be used to ship out other packages.
 Pack your shipments like a bag of chips — nobody wants a half-empty bag mostly made up of air.

 Offer Bulk Shipping for Less Waste

 Whew!
-Now that we’ve got our tightly packed shipments imagined, let’s pack them with a bunch of product!
-The goal is to ship in bulk, so that customers will order shipments from you less often, thus requiring less packaging and less fuel to transport those shipments.
+Now that we’ve got our tightly packed shipments imagined, let’s pack them with a bunch of products!
+The goal is to ship in bulk so that customers will order shipments from you less often, thus requiring less packaging and less fuel to transport those shipments.
 Plus, you’ll have to pay less for shipping, since you won’t be shipping several packages at different times.
 This, of course, won’t take away from your business.
 It’ll basically reduce the transportation necessary to get your buyers what they’re buying.
 So now, we’re imagining bulk shipments, still packed tightly.
 Easy peasy, right?

 Opt for Sustainable Packaging